soffes/json-benchmarks/Readme.markdown

 This is the code I used to write [my post about JSON benchmarks](http://samsoff.es/post/iphone-json-benchmarks) and [my updated post](http://samsoff.es/posts/updated-iphone-json-benchmarks).

 This is a pretty primitive way to benchmark stuff, but it works for what I'm doing.
-There is no UI for this app.
-Just look at the console.
+There is basic UI for this app.
+I kept things simple so it doesn't effect the benchmarks.
+Pretty charts might be cool in the future though.

 ## Summary